csc-training/hip-programming/docs/07-multi-gpu.md

 # Device Selection and Management

-- Return the number of hip capable devices by `count`
+- return the number of hip capable devices by `count`
 ```cpp
 hipError_t hipGetDeviceCount(int *count)
 ```
 - GPU device numbering starting from 0
-- Set device as the current device for the calling host thread
+- set device as the current device for the calling host thread
 ```cpp
 hipError_t hipSetDevice(int device)
 ```
-- Return the current device for the calling host thread by `device`
+- return the current device for the calling host thread by `device`
 ```cpp
 hipError_t hipGetDevice(int *device)
 ```
-- Reset and destroy all current device resources
+- reset and destroy all current device resources
 ```cpp
 hipError_t hipDeviceReset(void)
 ```

 # Querying Device Properties

-* One can query the properties of different devices in the system using `hipGetDeviceProperties()` function
+* one can query the properties of different devices in the system using `hipGetDeviceProperties()` function
-    * No context needed
+    * no context needed
-    * Provides e.g. name, amount of memory, warp size, support for unified virtual addressing, etc.
+    * provides e.g. name, amount of memory, warp size, support for unified virtual addressing, etc.
-    * Useful for code portability
+    * useful for code portability

 Return the properties of a HIP capable device by `prop`
 ```